Trollkaaar/AssignmentInstructions-Rust/rust-task-5/README.md

 1) Create a repository named `<KTH_ID>-chess-gui` under the `INDAPlus21` organisation and clone it.
 2) Navigate into your newly created repository and initialise a Rust application crate (like you did the first week).

-See the template crate for help with code setup.
+See the template crates for help with code setup.

 #### Game Engine